 value of gold bars, as covered in point one above.
 But there are other timing issues which can impact the value of your gold bar.

-The opposite is true when the gold price is in a period of donwside.
-Less buyers means that gold bars may be snapped up at slightly lower premiums, while dealers may pay a percent less for your gold bar if you’re selling as there are an increased number of sellers.
+The opposite is true when the gold price is in a period of downside.
+Fewer buyers mean that gold bars may be snapped up at slightly lower premiums, while dealers may pay a percent less for your gold bar if you’re selling as there are an increased number of sellers.

 What can I learn from this?